South Middlesex Correctional Center

 The South Middlesex Correctional Center (SMCC) is a small, minimum security/pre-release state prison for women located in Framingham, Massachusetts.
 The prison opened in 1976, originally as a part of MCI-Framingham.
 Today, it is its own facility specifically for women.
 Most, if not all inmates work in the community during the day for an average wage of $7/day.
 Many work in fast food restaurants, as janitors, carpenters, or painters.
 On January 6, 2020, there was 63 inmates in general population beds.
+The facility was closed in 2021.

 Facility description

 SMCC consists of one large three-story building with a basement.
 The first floor is used for administrative offices, while the second and third floors are used as inmate living areas.
 Most rooms are double-occupancy while some house more than two women.
 As a minimum security/pre-release facility, SMCC is not within a secure perimeter and there are no lock-in cells.
 The facility is supervised and managed by the Massachusetts Department of Correction.